PBMC3k dataset, single batch

 device = torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')

-# Initialize Concord with an AnnData object, skip input_feature to use all features
+# Initialize Concord with an AnnData object, skip input_feature to use all features, set preload_dense=False if your data is very large

 # Encode data, saving the latent embedding in adata.obsm['Concord']